ykkimhgu/DLIP_doc/image-processing/tutorial/tutorial-thresholding-and-morphology.md

 ## I. Introduction

 In this tutorial, we will learn how to apply thresholding and morphology algorithms to segment objects from the background.
 Thresholding is a powerful tool to segment object images into regions or from the background based on the image intensity values.
-After applying thresholding methods, morphology methods are usually applied for the post-processing such as pruning unwanted spikes, filling holes and connecting broken pieces.
+After applying thresholding methods, morphology methods are usually applied for post-processing such as pruning unwanted spikes, filling holes, and connecting broken pieces.
 Also, you will learn how to draw and analyze the histogram of a digital image to determine the contrast of the image intensity and use this information to balance the contrast and determine an optimal value for the thresholding.

 ## II.
 Tutorial